Breakthrough/PySceneDetect/docs/reference/command-line-params.md

   Create images for each detected scene.

 Options:
   -o, --output DIR      Output directory to save images to.
 Overrides global
                         option -o/--output if set.
   -f, --filename NAME   Filename format, *without* extension, to use when
                         saving image files.
 You can use the $VIDEO_NAME,
                         $SCENE_NUMBER, and $IMAGE_NUMBER macros in the file name.
-Note that you may have to wrap the name using single quotes.  [default: $VIDEO_NAME-
+Note that you may have to wrap the format in single quotes.  [default: $VIDEO_NAME-
                         Scene-$SCENE_NUMBER-$IMAGE_NUMBER]
   -n, --num-images N    Number of images to generate.
 Will always include
                         start/end frame, unless N = 1, in which case the image will be the frame at the mid-point in the scene.
   -j, --jpeg            Set output format to JPEG. [default] -w, --webp            Set output format to WebP.
   -q, --quality Q       JPEG/WebP encoding quality, from 0-100 (higher
                         indicates better quality).
-For WebP, 100 indicates lossless. [default: JPEG: 95, WebP: 100] -p, --png            Set output format to PNG.
+For WebP, 100 indicates lossless. [default: JPEG: 95, WebP: 100]  [0<=x<=100] -p, --png             Set output format to PNG.
   -c, --compression C   PNG compression rate, from 0-9.
 Higher values produce
                         smaller files but result in longer compression time.
-                       This setting does not affect image quality, only file size. [default: 3]
+                        This setting does not affect image quality, only file size. [default: 3]  [0<=x<=9] -m, --frame-margin N  Number of frames to ignore at the beginning and end of scenes when saving images [default: 1]
 ```